Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : The response of operation '{operation name }' is defined without 'systemData'.
 Consider adding the systemData to the response.

-**Description** : The responses of GET, PUT and PATCH in new API versions should contain the `systemData` object.The version after 2020-05-01 is consider a new API version.
+**Description** : The responses of GET, PUT and PATCH in new API versions should contain the `systemData` object.The version after 2020-05-01 consider as a new API version.
 For more information, see: [AzureRPCSystemData-RP_Copy.docx](https://microsoft.sharepoint.com/:w:/t/Operations_Management_Suite/EZP2GBYnvsRKnSmJ_FXV4jkBUz6xG_glzG3KVnmHN9Q0qA?e=99dfOo).

 **CreatedAt**: May 21, 2020